Our State-of-the-Art Otolith Sectioning System

 The high-speed OS system allows us to mount and section many otoliths at once; this reduces processing time, and the layout of otolith sections allows the samples to be aged more efficiently.
 With this system, rows of otoliths are embedded between two layers of polyester resin in aluminum molds.
 In advance of mounting, the otoliths are marked at the nucleus, and the bottom layer of resin is prepared.
 The marks on the otoliths are then aligned with notches on the molds with the use of a video camera and monitor.
 Eight to fifteen otoliths can fit into each row, with six rows per block and two blocks per mold.
 The top layer of resin is later poured over the otoliths.
 After it hardens, lines are etched onto each block to indicate the position of the nuclei.

 The blocks of resin are then cut using a high-speed saw with one thin metal-bonded diamond blade.
 Two cuts are made for each row of otoliths, and one extra cut is made to reduce the size of the last piece with embedded otoliths.
 This yields six thin strips of sections and seven thick chunks with otolith halves on one or both sides.
-The six strips are then glued onto a Plexiglas slide for viewing, and the chunks are placed into a small plastic bag for use if needed.
+The six strips are then glued onto a Plexiglas slide for viewing, and the pieces are placed into a small plastic bag for use if needed.

 A great amount of time is saved by this system, merely because so many otoliths can be sectioned simultaneously.
 It takes about 8 minutes to make the thirteen cuts in one block of otoliths.
 With the traditional method, mounting and sectioning could take up to 5 minutes per otolith.
 Admittedly, three days are needed to complete the entire process (from preparing molds to gluing the sections onto Plexiglas), and the mounting and cutting phases are most effective with two people.
 However, these steps only take a few hours in a given workday.
 The resin needs time to harden, which means there are long periods of inactivity while other projects can be accomplished.
 It is possible to prepare, mount, and section as many as 20 blocks in one week.
 This accounts for 1,000 to 1,800 fish, which would have taken a few weeks of dedicated work on the traditional system.